shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## Using the command line to create a default configuration

 From inside any project configuration, the `tank` command lets you run administrative commands from a terminal.
 Each project has its own dedicated `tank` command.
-The `tank setup_project` command's functionality is analogous to the Advanced Setup Wizard's: it creates an editable configuration on disk for your project, based either on an existing project's configuration or the Default Configuration.
+The `tank setup_project` command's functionality is analogous to the Advanced Setup Wizard's: it creates an editable configuration on disk for your project based either on an existing project's configuration or the Default Configuration.
 You can [learn more about running `tank setup_project` here](https://support.shotgunsoftware.com/hc/en-us/articles/219033178-Administering-Toolkit#setup_project), and [more about the  `tank` command here](https://support.shotgunsoftware.com/hc/en-us/articles/219033178-Administering-Toolkit#Using%20the%20tank%20command).

 ## Editing a configuration that's in production

 There will be times when you want to modify a configuration that is currently in production, but you won't want to edit it while artists are using it.
-With just a few commands, Shotgun provides a way to copy an existing configuration, where you can test your modifications safely before pushing them into production.
+With just a few commands, Shotgun provides a way to copy an existing configuration where you can test your modifications safely before pushing them into production.
 This process replaces the production configuration with the new one and automatically backs up the old one.

 The reasons you would want work on a copy of a configuration are: